Town Center at Cobb: History

 Opened in late February 1986, the mall was originally anchored by Rich's, Macy's and Sears.
 The Mall was almost identical to Gwinnett Place Mall.
 The Macy's store was the first in Atlanta not to have originally been part of the Atlanta-based Davison's chain, which became Macy's during its opening.
 The largest mall in the state when it opened, a fourth anchor, Mervyn's, joined the mall later in 1986, along with another at Gwinnett Place Mall.

 Town Center is part of a major retail hub in northern Cobb County, Georgia along Barrett Parkway.
 It was located between parallel parts of I-75 and I-575, just north of where the interstates meet or split from each other.
 The mall itself has seen several significant changes over the years.
-In 1992, a new wing extending north from the east wing was finally added with Atlanta's first Birmigham, Alabama-based Parisian department store.
+In 1992, a new wing extending north from the east wing was finally added with Atlanta's first Birmingham, Alabama-based Parisian department store.
 This was also likewise done at Phipps Plaza also in 1992, Gwinnett Place Mall in 1993, and Northlake Mall in 1994.
 This brought the store count at the mall up to 220 stores and the amount of anchor store up to five.
 No other mall in both the area and state had five anchors at the time except for North Point Mall, which opened also in 1993.

 Enormously successful and drawing away customers that originally shopped at older Cumberland and Cobb Center Malls, the mall was first renovated in 1995 but has never been expanded aside from the Parisian addition.
 Store consolidations and retractions, however, have varied the anchor line-up in recent years.
 First, in 1997, JCPenney took over the former location of Mervyn's, which pulled out of Georgia and Florida at the time.
 Second, Rich's and Macy's were merged into one store, prompting the closure of the three-story Macy's that had been there since the mall's original opening.
 However, part of the store was refurbished and was used as a Macy's Furniture Gallery (originally a Rich's-Macy's Furniture Gallery) and now operates as Macy's Furniture Gallery, Macy's Furniture Clearance Center and Macy's Men's Store.
 Macy's now occupies the former Rich's location.